-Messiah 6-8th grade Sunday School meets during the Journey Worship on Sunday mornings at 10:30 am in the Youth Room (Lower Level, Room 140).
-The first Sunday of each month, all youth attend the Journey Worship service at 10:30 am in the Sanctuary.
+Messiah 6-8th grade Sunday School meets Sunday mornings at 8:45 and 10:30 am in the Youth Room (Lower Level, Room 140).
+The first Sunday of each month, all youth attend worship with their family in the Sanctuary.

 Each week looks different at Middle School Youth group as we study a new Bible story each month.
 We unpack the story, get to know the characters, watch movies, do crafts, play games, make food, and grow in our understanding of scripture while getting to know each other better.